dugsiiyeinc/E-shop/README.md

 - 🎨 TailwindCSS for UI styling
 - 📦 Shadcn/UI Components (Accordion, Tooltip, Cards)
 - 📈 Chart.js or Recharts (for data visualization in Admin)
-- 🔒 Role-based access: Admin, Teacher, Student, Customer
+- 🔒 Role-based access: Admin, used

 ---